altmomus/SF_Python/README.md

-Solving practical ефылы of the school SkillFactory
+Solving practical tasks of the school SkillFactory